 Reading a line of Text:

-In many text-processing applications, we need to read in an entire line of text from the terminal.
-It is not possible to use scanf() function to read a line containing more than one word.
-This is because the scanf() terminates reading as soon as space is encountered in the input.
+In many text-processing applications, we need to read in an entire line of text from the terminal. we cannot use scanf() function to read a line containing more than one word.

 To overcome above disadvantage C provides a string input function called gets( ) which will not treat single or multiple blank spaces as the end of the string till we are going to give newline character (\n).

-The equivalent output function for gets( ) is puts() , which is used to display the strings on to the output screen.
+we use puts() to display the strings on to the output screen.